James Cook Boys Technology High School: History

-In 2026, James Cook Boys Technology High School is set to merge with Moorefield Girls High School to form a new co-educational high school serving students in the Kogarah-Rockdale area.
+In 2026, James Cook Boys Technology High School and Moorefield Girls High School merged to form Bayside High School, a new co-educational high school serving students in the Kogarah-Rockdale area.
 The decision followed extensive consultations in 2023 with the local community, revealing strong support for co-educational options, particularly among parents of primary school children.
 Approximately 65% of surveyed families indicated a preference for a co-educational school model.

-The new school will cater to students from Years 7 to 12 and aims to provide a broader range of subjects and extracurricular opportunities.
-Planned upgrades include improvements to IT infrastructure, administration systems, signage, and student amenities.
-An experienced principal will be appointed to oversee the transition, starting their role in early 2025.
+Years 7–9 are located on the former James Cook Boys site while Years 10–12 are located on the former Moorefield Girls site.